Crane1195/GCCPCB/code/README.md

 ## Game profiles

-The GCCPCB supports Melee, Ultimate, and PM.
+The GCCPCB supports Melee, Ultimate, PM, and RoA.
 In addition to holding C-Down (or not), two of these modes require a button input on plug in.

 *  To launch in Melee mode, just plug in normally.
 *  To launch in Smash4/Ultimate mode, hold B while plugging in.
 *  To launch in Project M mode, hold X while plugging in.
+*  To launch in RoA mode, hold Z while plugging in.

 For example, if you are playing PM on Dolphin with default settings, you would hold C-Down and X while plugging in.
 Melee on console, hold nothing.
 Ultimate on console, hold B. Melee on Dolphin, hold C-Down.
 Et cetera.